Michael O'Sullivan (politician)

 O'Sullivan was an officer in the Lower Canada militia during the War of 1812.
 He participated in the Battle of the Châteauguay as aide-de-camp to Lieutenant-Colonel Charles de Salaberry, the commander of the Canadian and Mohawk forces who were defending Lower Canada from an invading American force.
 O'Sullivan was mentioned in dispatches for bravery after the battle, and subsequently wrote a contemporary account of the battle which has become the basis for understanding the battle.

 O’Sullivan was elected to the Legislative Assembly of Lower Canada in 1814 and remained in office until 1824.
-He generally supported the Parti canadien, but gradually moved away from the Parti as it became more nationalist.
-During his time as a member of the Legislative Assembly, O'Sullivan spoke against a proposal to build a new, non-denominational, hospital in Montreal, which resulted in him fighting a duel with a Montreal doctor, William Caldwell, who supported the proposal.
+He generally supported the Parti canadien, but gradually moved away from it as it became more nationalist.
+During his time as a member of the Legislative Assembly, O'Sullivan was vocal in his opposition to building a new, non-denominational, hospital in Montreal; his outspokenness on the matter culminated in his fighting a duel with a Montreal doctor, William Caldwell, who supported the proposal.
+The hospital was ultimately built.

-In 1833, O'Sullivan was appointed the Chief Justice of the Court of King's Bench in Montreal, but died the next year at the age of 54.
+In November 1838, O'Sullivan was appointed the Chief Justice of the Court of Queen's Bench in Montreal, but died in March 1839 at the age of 54.

 Family and early life

-O'Sullivan was born in Clonmel, Ireland, the son of John O'Sullivan and Eleonora O'Donel, who were related to the élite of Tipperary County.
-He was brought to Lower Canada at a young age and was enrolled in the Collège Saint-Raphaël in Montreal from 1799 to 1806.
+O'Sullivan was born in Clonmel, Ireland, to John O'Sullivan and Eleonora O'Donel, who were related to prominent figures in County Tipperary.
+He emigrated to Lower Canada as a child, and was enrolled in the Collège Saint-Raphaël in Montreal from 1799 to 1806.
 The Collège was run by the Sulpician order, and his attendance began a life-long connection with the Sulpicians.
-He was recognised as a gifted student and graduated at the top of the class.
+He was recognised as a gifted student and finished at the top of his class.
 Other students in the class also went on to play leading roles in the nationalist politics of Lower Canada, such as Hugues Heney, André Jobin, and Jean-Moïse Raymond.

 O'Sullivan was married twice.
-His first marriage, on June 1, 1809, was to Cécile Berthelet, daughter of the prosperous merchant and real estate owner, Pierre Berthelet and his wife Marguerite Viger.
+His first marriage, on June 1, 1809, was to Cécile Berthelet, daughter of the prosperous merchant and real estate owner, Pierre Berthelet, and his wife Marguerite Viger.
 One brother-in-law from his first marriage, Antoine-Olivier Berthelet, was briefly a member of the Legislative Assembly, from 1832 to 1834.
 Another brother-in-law, René-Joseph Kimber, was also a member of the Legislative Assembly.
 However, that marriage was short, ending with Cécile's death in 1811.
-He did not marry again for twenty years, until his second marriage to Jeanne-Marie-Catherine Bruyères, on May 17, 1831.
+He did not marry again for twenty years, until his second marriage to Jeanne-Marie-Catherine Bruyères, a widow, on May 17, 1831.
 Both marriages linked O'Sullivan to well-established members of the French-speaking community in Montreal.